 L-Soft international, Inc.

-Installation Manual for
+Simplified Installation Manual for

-LISTSERV® Lite for Windows
+LISTSERV® for UNIX(R)

 Information in this document is subject to change without notice.
 Companies, names, and data used in examples herein are fictitious unless otherwise noted.
 L-Soft international, Inc. does not endorse or approve the use of any of the product names or trademarks appearing in this document.